-Visits with families and friends are a time to make meaningful connections for all of us.
+Visits with families and friends are a time to make meaningful connections.
 Older adults with Alzheimer's or Dementia enjoy visits, too, even if they don't show recognition or remember it later.
-The research shows that positive feelings will stay with them long after the visit is over.
+The research shows that positive feelings from meaningful encounters stays with them long after the visit is over.

 In visiting someone challenged with cognitive impairment and ongoing memory issues, engage with the person in the moment whatever that moment will be.
-There will be times when they are happy to see you; times when they are tired; times when they are anxious.
-Here a few suggestions to make the visit meaningful.
+There will be times when they are happy to see you; times when they are tired; times when they are anxious Here a few suggestions to make the visit meaningful.

 Be perceptive about their present moment and go with that.
 Don't try to force them into your reality.
-The adjustment in communication needs to be made 100% by the person making the visit so don't expect that the person you are visiting with Dementia will make any adjustments.
+The adjustment in communication needs to be made 100% by the person making the visit so don't expect the person with dementia to make any adjustments.
 You need to live in their world and not expect them to come into yours.
 It is helpful to state who you are.
 With Dementia, they may forget your face; but feelings and emotions are the last to go.
-They may feel terrible if you say, "Hi do you remember me?
-Do you know my name?"
+They may feel terrible if you say, "Hi, do you remember me?
+Do you know my name?."
 Instead, you could say, "Hi Ruth, my name is Sally and I came to visit with you."